by KB Meniado

-This time, I want to talk about travel guidebooks, as I’ve just returned from a trip abroad, where I noticed other travelers leafing through their guidebooks.
+This time, I want to talk about travel guidebooks, as I’ve just returned from a trip abroad, where I noticed some other travelers leafing through their guidebooks.

 Let me tell you upfront that I don’t use guidebooks.
-I owned one about Taiwan and a couple of tiny Lonely Planet books on Hongkong, China and Japan.
+I owned one about Taiwan and a couple of tiny Lonely Planet books on Hongkong, China, and Japan.
 I bought the first one after my trip (don’t know why I did that; probably just the book hoarder in me) and I got the latter ones for free at a book event.